Meats and Muscle Biology

 Meats and muscle biology encompasses all phases of meat science research from growth and development to the production of new products for today's changing consumer.
 This program combines both basic and applied research to meet the needs of the meat industry.

-Major areas of beef, pork and lamb research include:
+Major areas of beef, pork, lamb and poultry research include:

-- biochemical and structural changes in pre- and post-rigor muscle and their effect on meat tenderness, and
+- Biochemical and structural changes in pre- and post-rigor muscle and their effect on meat tenderness.

 - Improvement of meat quality and shelf life through the use of novel antimicrobials and enhancement solutions.

 - Transportation induced muscle fatigue and nutritional countermeasure development.

 - Manipulation of embryonic and fetal myogenesis through administration of novel compounds.